 Bimmah Sinkhole is one of the easiest natural wonders in Oman to get to!
 Bimmah Sinkhole is just 1.5 hours from Muscat and 55 minutes from the town of Sur.
+If you are visiting Muscat then a day trip here is just perfect!
 Unlike other things to do in Oman, Bimmah Sinkhole is incredibly easy to get to because there is no hiking or long drives.
 It is located right off the main highway and is easy to walk to.
 As soon as you turn off the highway, you have a less than 5-minute drive until you arrive at the Bimmah Sinkhole parking lot.

 It is close enough to Muscat that many people drive as a day trip.
 We stayed about 30 minutes away during our time in Oman, but we agree that Bimmah Sinkhole is a great day trip from Muscat if you can’t afford to stay along on the east coast.

 Parking is FREE when visiting Bimmah Sinkhole.
 Even though it was a little busy when we visited, the parking lot is large enough to handle a decent number of visitors including tour buses.
 If you visit on a weekend [Friday or Saturday] it will be busy with both locals and tourists so come in with an open mind.

 As you leave the parking lot to enter the Bimmah Sinkhole complex there is a group of men sitting in front of a small gate and there are signs that ask you to please dress modestly and respectfully.
 Don’t wear any crop tops, booty shorts, mini skirts, thong bikinis or anything of that sort.
 You may not be allowed to pass.
 Please respect local culture!